gianluparri03/cucinassistant/docs/packages.md

 Thanks to the `utils` module, the handling is simplified both for the authentication part (in fact the user who requested the page is already an input), and in the error handling part (in fact the function has an `error` return type; if not nil, it will be shown to the user).

+## cucinassistant/tools

+This folder contains some tools that can be used in pair with CucinAssistant.

+- `broadcast.go` can be used in production to send an email to every user, like for scheduled manteinance.
+It runs interactively, sending a test email to the sender email and - after a confirm - broadcast it to each user.
+As for the `main.go` file, it needs the `CA_ENV` variable to be set.